What is recovery?

 Check out our recovery education programs below!

-Peer Support Specialist Certification
+Peer Support Professional Certification

-Training to become a Peer Support Specialist or Peer Support Coach means transforming your lived experience into valuable tools to help others reach recovery.
+Training to become a Peer Support Professional or Peer Support Coach means transforming your lived experience into valuable tools to help others reach recovery.
 And who better to learn peer support work than from peers themselves?

 Wellness Recovery Action Planning (WRAP®)